 After years of hosting the charity event Comic Relief together, Robin Williams and Billy Crystal had been looking for theatrical projects to collaborate on and eventually they had the misbegotten comedy Fathers’ Day packaged for them.
 After Crystal was given a copy of the 1983 French comedy Les compères from his agency CAA, he contacted Williams to to pair up for the remake.
 CAA organized the entire Fathers’ Day package, including landing director Ivan Reitman (Ghostbusters) and the project was considered a blueprint for success.
 Everything about the Fathers’ Day project was high concept and designed to practically sell itself, from the title to the comic pairing of the two bankable leads.

-Fathers’ Day landed at Warner Bros and the package that was presented to them was at a very pricey $85 million.
+The picture was packaged with an expensive price tag and landed at Warner Bros.
+The budget for Fathers’ Day was $85 million.
 Most disposable studio comedies like this were normally completed for a third of the cost, but Fathers’ Day was expected to be a guaranteed hit and one of the biggest tentpoles in 1997.
 There was just one major problem that two A-list leads and a director with a solid track record could not overcome — lousy material.
 After the movie became one of the biggest misfires of the year, a WB insider told Premiere magazine “When [CAA] calls and says, ‘We have a package, Fathers’ Day, with Williams and Crystal, and Reitman, we say ‘great.’
 We don’t scrutinize the production.
 When we saw the movie, it took the wind out of us.
 We kept reshooting and enhancing, but you can’t fix something that’s bad.”

 Fathers’ Day was indeed a terrible picture and another sad misstep for Reitman, who had veered his career into full blown studio hackery with his previous feature, the pregnant Arnold Schwarzenegger movie Junior.
 1997 was also a troublesome year for WB, which saw fissures from their usual hit making formula of usually placing two A-listers in a tentpole project.
 Fathers’ Day and Mad City had spectacular wipeouts at the box office and Conspiracy Theory disappointed.
 WB’s year began with the flop Vegas Vacation, then they mishandled the release for Rosewood, both Cats Don’t Dance and Anna Karenina were dumped, Murder At 1600 tanked, then Fathers’ Day bombed and up next was the studio’s mega-budget summer release Batman & Robin which turned into a humiliating fiasco.